MortenBoHub/ThirdSemesterExam/README.md

 - Password hashing with HMACSHA512 and unique salt for the admin.
 - Password hashing with Bcrypt and unique salt for all other users.
 - Mock login should be enabled by default in development?
+- Abides by security protocols in regards to SQL Injections.

 ### Authorization model
 #### Roles (& permissions)